 Caffeine on its own is not necessarily a harmful substance, but there is a limit to how much you can take safely.

-This limit is likely to be lower for some people, depending on your body composition and any other medical conditions (particularly cardiovascular-related).
+This limit is likely to be lower for some people, depending on your body composition and any other medical conditions (particularly cardiovascular-related), and how long the effects of pre workout last for you.

 It’s also easy to overdo it if you drink a lot of coffee throughout the day, and follow it up (or take beforehand) a caffeine-loaded pre workout.